Proper arc length control

 Factors Influencing Arc Length

-Effective control of arc length involves an understanding of the key factors that influence its dynamics.
+Effective arc length control involves understanding the key factors that influence its dynamics.
 Three primary factors play a pivotal role in determining the arc length in welding: voltage, current, and the type of electrode used.

 Voltage